How To Go Gluten-Free And Dairy-Free

 14. Substitute Mashed Potatoes With Cauliflower

 Cauliflower makes a dairy-free substitute for mashed potatoes.
-Steamed and blended with seasonings, it achieves a creamy, smooth texture without the need for butter or cream.
+When steamed and blended with seasonings, it achieves a creamy, smooth texture without butter or cream.
 This low-calorie, nutrient-packed alternative provides a light, healthy side dish perfect for any dairy-free meal.

 Wheat, barley, rye, milk, cheese, butter, yogurt, processed foods with gluten or dairy, certain sauces, and baked goods that contain gluten or dairy ingredients.